From loom spaces to veering triangulations: Convexity

 \begin{remark} One proof of \refthm{ThreeSpace} runs along the following lines.
 Choose transverse measures of full support for $F^\calL$ and $F_\calL$.
 This gives $\calL$ an incomplete, locally euclidean, metric.
 Suppose that $t \in \veer(\calL)$ is a model tetrahedron.
 By sending its vertices to the associated cusps (in the completed metric), and then extending to all of $t$ via barycentric coordinates, we obtain a linear map from $t$ to $\calL$.
 We glue these linear maps together to obtain a piecewise-linear map $\pi \from |\veer(\calL)| \to \calL$.
 We now claim the following. \begin{itemize} \item The map $\pi$ is continuous and surjective. \item Point preimages under $\pi$ are copies of $\RR$. \item The map $\pi$ is a fibre bundle map. \end{itemize} The proof of surjectivity requires the astroid lemma (\reflem{Astroid}\refitm{DoesNot}).
 Since $\calL$ is homeomorphic to $\RR^2$ we deduce that $|\veer(\calL)|$ is isomorphic to a product.
 Thus the claims imply \refthm{ThreeSpace}.

-In their work, Landry, Minsky, and Taylor~\cite[Proposition 5.11]{LMT21} carry this strategy out, but in a more delicate setting.
+In their work, Landry, Minsky, and Taylor~\cite[Proposition~5.11]{LandryMinskyTaylor21} carry this strategy out but in a more delicate setting.
 They begin with a pseudo-Anosov flow without perfect fits.
 After drilling, the leaf space is a loom space, equipped with an action by the fundamental group of the drilled three-manifold.
 Here one cannot simply choose measures since, in general, measures invariant under the action need not exist. \end{remark}

 In the remainder of \refsec{Convex} we give a very different proof.
 We develop synthetic notions of geodesicity and convexity in $\calL$.
 We use these to prove that $|\veer(\calL)|$ admits an exhaustion by three-balls.
 The synthetic approach is longer than that of \refrem{Bundle}; however it is constructive and is more revealing of the structure of $\calL$.
+In future work we use this combinatorial structure to give an algorithm for drilling veering triangulations along flow loops.